TIBCOSoftware/snappydata/docs/install/upgrade.md

 7. Verify the tables and data.

-## Upgrading from SnappyData Version 1.0.0
+The following steps must be followed to upgrade from version 1.0.0 of the product:

 For best performance, it is recommended that you recreate any large column tables after you upgrade from 1.0.0 to 1.0.1/1.0.2.
 The following two improvements provided in 1.0.1 take effect: